Jan 9 2025

 Cannabis advertisers have long had to navigate a maze of industry-specific federal, state, local, and platform-specific digital advertising regulations.
 On top of all that, they’ve had to adapt to signal loss across the digital advertising ecosystem, driven by factors like privacy-focused digital advertising regulations, Apple’s App Tracking Transparency on iPhone, and consumers’ data privacy demands.

-Now, in 2024, they’ll have to grapple with yet another complication: Google’s phase-out of third-party cookies in Chrome.
+This year, it’s likely they’ll have to grapple with yet another complication: While Google no longer aims to phase out third-party cookies in Chrome, their plans to give consumers an “informed choice” over cookie-based tracking will present the same challenges for advertisers.
 It’s a tough gummy to chew, but by understanding and investing in the cookieless solutions best suited to cannabis brands—and doing so as soon as possible—cannabis advertisers can gain a competitive edge in the privacy-first world.

-To better explore these solutions, as well as the most important privacy and identity considerations for cannabis advertising, we spoke with cannabis marketing expert Jane Frye, Director of Integrated Client Solutions at Basis Technologies.
-Read on for her top insights on how cannabis advertisers can adapt to signal loss and the cookieless future.
+To better explore these solutions, as well as the most important privacy and identity considerations for cannabis advertising, we spoke with cannabis marketing expert Jane Frye, VP of Integrated Client Solutions at Basis Technologies.
+Read on for her top insights on how cannabis advertisers can adapt to signal loss.

 Jane Frye: The good news for cannabis advertisers is they’re already used to navigating limitations, so they’ll have an advantage over many of their counterparts from other industries.
 Advertising cannabis in the digital space is very challenging—first you have to understand the matrix of regulations, and then you have to get creative in order to really get your brand out there in a way that resonates with audiences.
 As a result, cannabis advertisers already have a wealth of transferable skills and knowledge that will help them to navigate the cookieless and privacy-first world.

 Beyond leaning into those skills, cannabis advertisers will want to take the lead with clients in terms of educating them about privacy-first marketing.
 At the same time, it’s important to set realistic expectations for campaign success, as the performance benchmarks clients are used to will change as third-party cookies go away.
-So, make sure to communicate early and often about the implications of cookie loss and what’s possible in this new era of digital advertising.
+So, it will be critical to communicate early and often about the implications of cookie loss and what’s possible in this new era of digital advertising.

 For cannabis brands, my biggest piece of advice is to select the right partners.
 The most successful brands will be those who have carefully selected partners who are digitally savvy, experts in the cannabis space, and have a thorough understanding of the privacy landscape and cookieless solutions.

-JF: The three that will really become cannabis advertisers’ bread and butter are first-party data, contextual advertising, and purchase or point of sale (POS) data.
+JF: The three that should really serve as cannabis advertisers’ bread and butter are first-party data, contextual advertising, and purchase or point of sale (POS) data.

 First-party data is a no-brainer: It comes straight from people who have already spent with you or who have demonstrated some interest in spending, and it’s privacy-friendly to boot, so investing in the collection, organization, and maximization of that first-party data should be a priority for cannabis advertisers.
 Investing in something like a customer data platform (CDP), which can help not only with targeting but also with measurement, might make sense for your team if you really want to prioritize this.